AdobeDocs/campaign.en/help/v7/production/using/monitoring-processes.md

 ### Monitoring based on deployment types {#monitoring-based-on-deployment-types}

-Adobe Campaign enables various deployment configurations (for more on this, refer to [this section](../../installation/using/hosting-models.md)).
+Adobe Campaign enables various deployment configurations (for more on this, refer to ).
 This section details the various automatic monitoring techniques to be applied depending on your type of installation.

 <table>
  <thead>